weewx/weewx/docs/pip.md

 1. Install the software and resources using pip.
 2. Create a new station configuration file `weewx.conf` using the tool `weectl`.

 ### Install using pip

+Once the preparatory steps are out of the way, you're ready to install WeeWX using pip.

-There are many ways to install WeeWX using `pip` (see the wiki document [pip install strategies](https://github.com/weewx/weewx/wiki/pip-install-strategies) for a partial list), but the method below is one of the simplest and safest.
+There are many ways to do this (see the wiki document [pip install strategies](https://github.com/weewx/weewx/wiki/pip-install-strategies) for a partial list), but the method below is one of the simplest and safest.

 !!!
 Note
-    While not strictly necessary, it's a good idea to use the invocation `python3 -m pip`, rather than simply `pip`.
-This way you can be sure which version of Python is being used, and avoid using Python 2 accidentally.
+    While not strictly necessary, it's a good idea to invoke pip using `python3 -m pip`, rather than simply `pip`.
+This way you can be sure which version of Python is being used.

 ```shell
 python3 -m pip install weewx --user